 A three inside up pattern consists of four candlesticks that form near support levels.
 The 1st candle is bearish, the 2nd is a spinning top or doji that forms a bullish harami, and the other 2 candles form higher highs.
 Typically, the 4th candle forms a bullish reversal pattern.

-Three inside up patterns are made up of three candlesticks.
+These patterns are made up of three candlesticks.
 The three inside up pattern is a bullish reversal pattern.
 There are many different reversal patterns.
-Watch our video below to learn more about the three inside up pattern.
+Watch our video above to learn more about how to trade this pattern.